SkylineCommunications/dataminer-docs/CONTRIBUTING.md

 - [Visual Studio Code](https://code.visualstudio.com/) (with the [Learn Authoring Pack](https://marketplace.visualstudio.com/items?itemName=docsmsft.docs-authoring-pack) extension)

 > [!NOTE]
-> Microsoft also provides a zero-install Visual Studio Code for the web that can be accessed via GitHub by clicking the "." button on your keyboard.
-This version offers a complete overview of the repository as in the downloadable version of Visual Studio Code, but does not offer any extensions, e.g. a spell check.
+> Microsoft also provides a zero-install Visual Studio Code for the web.
+When you are working in GitHub online, you can access this by pressing the "." button on your keyboard.
+This version offers a complete overview of the repository like in the downloadable version of Visual Studio Code, but it does not offer any extensions, e.g. a spell check.

 When you install GitHub Desktop, you will also need to add the correct repository: